tolteck/couchcopy/README.rst

 for the origin CouchDB and the destination CouchDB.
 Otherwise, ``tree /data/shards`` is not the same.

-couchcopy assumes you have read and write permissions on CouchDB data directories.
+Couchcopy assumes you have read and write permissions on CouchDB data directories.
 If you don't have them, you can try to use the ``--use-sudo`` option.

 Get started
 -----------

-Install couchcopy:
+Install Couchcopy:

 .. code:: shell